Praqma/deploy2docker/README.md

 Good.

+At this point the server has the correct setup.
+Before we use CI/CD, I want to show you how would you setup a wordpress application manually.
+Even in CI/CD setup, (including applications being deployed on Kubernetes), you do need to setup some components of your application manually anyway.

+These components are:

+* Database
+* Persistent storage
+* Secrets

+Once the above three are set up, we bring in the fourth component, i.e. the actual code of this wordpress website from the git repository.

-## Deploy the demo blog website - `blogdemo.wbitt.com`:
+## Deploy the demo blog website - manually:
-Since my idea was to mimic Kubernetes, I have done the following:

-* Set up Traefik reverse proxy as container (like ingress controller in kubernetes)
-* Created MySQL DB as container (as you would do in kubernetes, either CloudSQL, etc, or your own DB container/micro-service)
+We have to do the following, which not only mimics Kubernetes, it is also helpful for the `deploy2docker` tool-set I am preparing to show later.

+* Create the mysql database for this blog website.
 * Set up blog's application specific secrets in a central location `/home/containers-secrets/blogdemo.wbitt.com/app.env` (like secrets are created inside a central location - a namespace - in kubernetes)
-* Set up a data directory for all persistent storage needs of containers (like setting up PV and PVC in kubernetes).
-(And: Yes, "I **DO NOT** use docker volumes.")
+* Set up a data directory for this application in `/home/containers-secrets/blogdemo.wbitt.com` (like setting up PV and PVC in kubernetes).
+(Yes, "I **DO NOT** use docker volumes.")
-* Setting up of blog by cloning the relevant git repository.
+* Set up the blog application by cloning the relevant git repository in `/home/containers-runtime/blogdemo.wbitt.com`.

 **Note:** Traefik and MySQL DB containers, and host level directory structure are already in-place, and are beyond the scope of this guide.